 The accompanying financial statements are presented on the accrual basis of accounting in accordance with generally accepted accounting principles.
 The preparation of financial statements in conformity with generally accepted accounting principles requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities as of the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
-While actual results could differ from those estimates, management believes that accompanying financial statements.
+While actual results could differ from those estimates, management believes that actual results will not be materially different from amounts provided in the accompanying financial statements.